-If you race with a roller furling headsail that meets all of the above "ROLLER FURLING HEADSAIL CREDIT" criteria, and, in addition (MUST MEET ALL CRITERIA):
+If you race with a roller furling headsail that meets all of the "ROLLER FURLING HEADSAIL CREDIT" criteria.
+(MUST MEET ALL CRITERIA Defined below):

-- This is the ONLY headsail declared during the racing year which is greater than 110% LP except for use of Heavy weather Jib and Storm Jib not exceeding 110% LP.
-No other headsail other than the declared Genoa used to acquire this Cruising RFJ credit can be used or interchanged during the course of the year.
-Replacement sails purchased during the rated year must be of the same size, material and weight.
-All other exceptions must be reported to US PHRF SEF for review. - Use of Roller Furling required.
-Sail must be capable of being furled during the course of the racing year. - 1.
-Tack must be attached to Drum. - 2.
-Head must be attached to Head swivel - Luff Length must be at least 2.5% shorter than the headstay length (Headstay length is measured from deck sheer line to mast)) - Has a Sunbrella material leech cover attached to the sail sufficient to completely cover the sail when furled.
-Material must be stitched in place. - All head sails must be of a woven polyester material (no exotic sail materials such as pentax, Mylar, Kevlar, spectra, technora, etc.) This includes any Heavy weather Jib and Storm jib sail smaller than 110% used when wind conditions exceed that of safe conditions of the Genoa. - Max LP define will be 145%.
-LP in excess of 145% will be subject to a rating adjustment.
-This supersedes the above definition in the initial paragraph defining Genoa size. - Base referenced LP% starts at 145%.
-LP reduction credits (Table 1) will start from 145%.
+- This is the ONLY headsail declared during the racing year which is greater than 110% LP.
+No other headsail other than the declared Genoa used to acquire this Cruising Roller furler credit can be used during the course of the rated year. - EXCEPTIONS - 1.
+Except while using a Heavy weather Jib and Storm Jib.
+See definition of Heavy Weather Jib and Storm Jib defined below. - 2.
+Except for using a Staysail. - 1.
+Staysail must not exceed the rated %LP - 2.
+Staysail's maximum sail area must not exceed 66% of the total foretriangle area

+- Replacement sails purchased during the rated year MUST be of the same size, material and weight.
+All other exceptions must be reported to US PHRF SEF for review. - Use of Roller Furling is required.
+Sail must be capable of being furled while racing. - Tack must be attached to Drum. - Head must be attached to Head swivel - Luff Length must be at least 2.5% shorter than the headstay length (Headstay length is measured from deck sheer line to mast)) - Has a Sunbrella material leech and foot cover attached to the sail sufficient to completely cover the sail when furled.
+Material must be stitched in place. - All head sails must be of a woven polyester material (no exotic sail materials such as pentax, Mylar, Kevlar, spectra, technora, etc.)